Towards Optimal and Expressive Kernelization for d-Hitting Set: A linear-time kernelization algorithm

-This section shows a linear-time problem kernel for \hs d comprising $\bigO(k^d)$~hyperedges.
-That is, we show that a hypergraph~$\HG$ can be transformed in linear time to a hypergraph~$\HGout{}$ such that $\HGout{}$ has $\bigO(k^d)$~hyperedges and allows for a hitting set of size~$k$ if and only $\HG$~does.
-In \autoref{sec:fewverts}, we show how to shrink the number of vertices to~$\bigO(k^{d-1})$. \begin{theorem} \hs d has a problem kernel with $d!\cdot d^{d+1} \cdot (k+1)^d$~hyperedges and $d$ times as many vertices that is computable in $\bigO(d|\Verts|+2^dd\cdot |\Edgs|)$ time or, alternatively, in $\bigO(d|\Verts|+d\log d\cdot|E|+d|\Edgs|^2)$~time.
-It preserves inclusion-minimal solutions of size at most~$k$. \end{theorem} Until now, problem kernels based on the sunflower lemma by \citet{ER60} proceed in the following fashion~\citep{FG06,Kra09}: repeatedly \begin{inparaenum}[(i)] \item find a sunflower of size~$k+1$ in the input graph and \item delete redundant petals until no more sunflowers of size~$k+1$ exist. \end{inparaenum} This approach has the drawback of finding only one sunflower at a time and restarting the process from the beginning.
+This section shows a linear-time computable problem kernel for \hs d comprising $\bigO(k^d)$~hyperedges.
+That is, we show that a hypergraph~$\HG$ can be transformed in linear time into a hypergraph~$\HGout{}$ such that $\HGout{}$ has $\bigO(k^d)$~hyperedges and allows for a hitting set of size~$k$ if and only $\HG$~does.
+In \autoref{sec:fewverts}, we show how to shrink the number of vertices to~$\bigO(k^{d-1})$. \begin{theorem} \hs d allows for an expressive problem kernel with $d!\cdot d^{d+1} \cdot (k+1)^d$~hyperedges and $d$ times as many vertices that is computable in $\bigO(d\cdot \vernum{}+2^dd\cdot \edgenum{})$~time. \end{theorem}

+We prove \autoref{thm:optkern-lintime} with the help of the sunflower lemma of \citet{ER60}, who showed that every sufficiently large hypergraph contains a sunflower with $k+2$~petals: if we shrink all of these sunflowers, it follows that the resulting hypergraph will be small.
+Kernelization algorithms based on this strategy, like those of \citet{FG06} and \citet{Kra09} usually proceed along the lines of repeatedly \begin{itemize} \item finding a sunflower of size~$k+2$ in the input hypergraph and \item deleting redundant petals until no more sunflowers of size~$k+2$ exist. \end{itemize} This approach has the drawback of finding only one sunflower at a time and restarting the process from the beginning.

+In contrast, to prove \autoref{thm:optkern-lintime}, we construct a subgraph~$\HGout{}$ of a given hypergraph~$\HG$ not by hyperedge deletion, but by a bottom-up approach that allows us to ``grow'' many sunflowers in~$\HGout$ simultaneously, stopping ``growing sunflowers'' when they become too large.